BrockDSL/Tutorial_Template/README.md

-Add in the tutorial image here using the referential link at the bottom of the README file
+Add in the tutorial image here

 ![Tool Logo](Image filename)